AdaCore/training_material/courses/rust_essentials/110_std_types/05-vec.rst

 * :rust:`Vec<T>` is a **growable** **heap-allocated** array

-  * Holds a sequence of values of type T on the heap
+  * Holds a sequence of values of type :rust:`T` on the heap

     * Size can grow/shrink at runtime